 But labor shortages pose a problem for agents responsible for answering these questions.
 Reports show a labor deficit of close to 700,000 in the travel industry — leaving passengers on hold for nearly 4 hours in some instances.

 Self-serve tools can help.
 Customers can answer more basic questions with the click of a button, giving agents the bandwidth to attend to higher priority calls.
 Expedia, for instance, offers a chatbot users can access straight from the Messenger app.

 With self-serve tools like these, customers can access customer service 24/7 — critical for resolving issues like last-minute delays, lost passports and more.
 And if customers have questions too complex for automated answers, the chatbot can connect the user with a live agent.

 A Better CX for Your Travel Company

 Today’s consumers are looking to take a well-deserved break, but long lines at airports, anxieties surrounding COVID and more can quickly turn a relaxing trip into a stressful situation.
 It’s key travel companies set their sights on their CX to give customers the travel experiences they’re eager for.

 There are tons of opportunities to surprise and delight consumers throughout their journey.
-Create a personalized guest experience that speaks to their interests.
-And if you’re ready to take your CX to even further, tap into the power of Personalized Video.
+Create a personalised guest experience that speaks to their interests.
+And if you’re ready to take your CX to even further, tap into the power of Personalised Video.
 Schedule a 15-minute call when you’re ready to start.